Application Deadline: December 1, 2018

 The Postdoctoral Fellowship (PostDoc) program provides up to six awards of $25,000 (plus insurance, housing & moving benefits) each year to support a two-year visiting professorship in a North American theological school, college, or university setting.
 Louisville Postdoctoral Fellows are accompanied by an academic mentor and a pastoral mentor.
-Fellows also constitute a peer cohort along with two experienced co-mentors (one professor and one pastor).
-Each cohort meets six times over two years.
+Fellows also constitute a peer learning cohort that meets a total of six times over two years.

-Applicants must have completed all Ph.D. work and received their degree by the time the postdoctoral fellowship begins in September.
-Preference will be given to recent Ph.D. graduates.
+Applicants must have completed all Ph.D. or Th.D. work and received their degree by the time the postdoctoral fellowship begins in September.
+Preference will be given to recent Ph.D./Th.D. graduates.
 Former LI Dissertation Fellows are eligible to apply for the Postdoctoral Fellowship.
-Scholars from the U.S. and Canada are eligible to apply, and the fellowship can be assigned to theological schools in the U.S. or Canada.
+Scholars from the U.S. and Canada are eligible to apply, and the fellowship can be assigned to theological schools, colleges, or universities in the U.S. or Canada.

 Applicants should describe their commitment to the Christian church and theological education and suggest how their doctoral work has prepared them appropriately for a career in theological school teaching.
-Applicants may represent a variety of academic disciplines, including, but not limited to, history, ethics, the social sciences, biblical studies, and historical, systematic, and practical theology, as well as interdisciplinary studies.
+Applicants may represent a variety of academic disciplines, including, but not limited to, history, ethics, the social sciences, biblical studies, historical, systematic, and practical theology, as well as interdisciplinary studies.

 Applicants may not submit applications to more than one Louisville Institute grant or fellowship program within the same grant year (June 1-May 31).